COP16: Peace with Nature launches 21 October

 But, we also need collaboration.

-• Policy makers to collaborate across sectors, from government NGOs and the private sector.
+• We need policy makers to collaborate across sectors, from government and NGOs through to the private sector.

 • Crucially, we need to communicate to ensure that climate actions do not harm biodiversity.